-How much does it cost to add vents to a roof?
+How much does it cost to get roof vents installed?

 Installing a roof vent costs between $300 and $650 on average, including labor and materials.
 Exact rates depend on the type, size, and number of units you choose to install.
 Ridge vents cost $2 to $3 per linear foot.
 Roof vents come in a variety of styles and range from $10 to $500 each.

 What type of roof vents are best?

 Which type of vent is best for my roof?
 In most cases, we recommend soffit vents for intake and a ridge vent for exhaust.
 For homes that cannot have a ridge vent, box vents are generally the second best option for exhaust.

 Ridge Vents vs Box Vents.
 Continuous ridge vents are more effective because they are installed at the peak of a roof’s ridge, allowing for warm air to escape from the attic.
 It also works better because it creates a vacuum in your attic.

 Should I put a ridge vent on my roof?